anirudhjaishankar/anirudhjaishankar/README.md

-### Hi there 👋
+### Greetings, traveler of the digital realms 🧙‍♂️ (Hi there)
 I am Anirudh.
-Programmer, 🎮gamer, 👨‍🏫 teacher and 🏎️ f1 ferrari fan (😢 me this season).
-I write rarely but i try to make it count.
-Really nice to meet you.
+A scribe of code 💻, a champion in games of skill 🎮, a teller of tales to eager minds 👨‍🏫, and a steadfast supporter of the scarlet chariots of Ferrari 🏎️ (forever shall they have my allegiance).
+My quill rests often, but when it moves, it is with purpose.
+A true honour it is to cross paths with you.

-### 🕺 When I'm not coding...
+### When the forge of code lies quiet... ☕ (My Hobbies)
-You can find me exploring new hobbies, reading tech blogs, playing games, rading ficton books, or tinkering with things.
+You might find me wandering new paths of craft and hobby 🧭, poring over the ancient scrolls of tech-lore 📜, partaking in grand campaigns of strategy and wit 🎲, delving into sagas of fiction 📚, or tinkering with artifacts of curious design ⚙️.

-## 🔭 I’m currently working on
+### My current quest ⚒️ (What I'm working on)
-I am Software enginner at [PayPal](https://www.paypal.com/).
-I am working in the developer productivity team building stuff that helps devs through out the company.
+I am a Master Smith of Software in the great marketplace of Walmart (https://www.walmart.com/) 🛒.
+I toil with the fellowship of the Runtime Platforms, forging tools and enchanted artifacts to aid the builders and craftsmen across the entire kingdom.

-### 📫 How to reach me
+### To send a missive 🐦 (How to reach me)
-If you have something interesting,reach out to me at anirudhjaishankar97@gmail.com.
-Please dont spam.
-Thanks and good day 🌠
+Should you bear tidings of interest, you may send a raven to anirudhjaishankar97@gmail.com ✉️.
+I pray you, do not beset my inbox with trivial matters 🚫.
+My thanks, and may your days be fair. 🙏

 <!--